uriel/knit/README.md

 The host application must implement the `ReferenceHandler` and it should return a valid, compiled pattern for the supplied reference name.
-`Expand` returns a copy of the pattern where all references have been expanded.
+`Expand` expands all references in place.

-After this call, the example pattern above would look like this:
+After this call, the 'B' above would look like this:

-	P10 [P3 K3] 10 P10
+	P10 [[P3 K3] 5] 2 P10

 ### Loop unrolling

-The parser also does not do loop unrolling by default.
-However, it can be instructed to do so by calling the `Pattern.Unwind()` method.
+The parser does not do loop unrolling by default.
+However, it can be instructed to do so by calling the `Pattern.Unroll()` method.

-This returns a new pattern instance where all 'loops' are unrolled and any references are replaced with the actual data from the referenced patterns.
-For this purpose, it accepts a function pointer of type `ReferenceHandler`.

-The host application must implement it and it should return a valid, compiled pattern for the supplied reference name.
-After a call to `Expand`, the example pattern above would look like this:

-	P10 P3 K3 P3 K3 P3 K3 P3 K3 P3 K3 P3 K3 P3 K3 P3 K3 P3 K3 P3 K3 P10
+For example:

+	P2 K3 [P INC 2] 2

+Will become:

+	P P K K K P INC INC P INC INC

+This is mostly practical when using the pattern to generate some other form of output.
+Getting rid of the nested groupings like this makes processing considerably easier.

+After a call to `Unroll`, there should be no Number or Group nodes left in the pattern.
+Only basic Stitch nodes.

 ### Usage